alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 ### Acknowledgements

-Many thanks to Íñigo, Mauricio and Diego for reading a draft of this document and making many valuable suggestions.
+Many thanks to my three co-founders Íñigo, Mauricio and Diego for reading a draft of this document and making many valuable suggestions.
-Three of the lessons come straight from Diego.
+Three of the lessons come straight from Diego
+(they are easy to recognize as they are the best three, but I will let you guess which).

+Thanks also to Jesús, César and Juan for their nice comments.